dibang99/pdsnd_github/README.md

 Post your Work on GitHub

 ### Description
-In this project, you'll be simulating a realistic workflow to refactor your previous Project 2 using Git.
+In this project, you'll be simulating a realistic workflow to refactor your previous Project 2 using Git....

 ### Files used
 Git Commands Documentation.pdf